italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+getVisible"></a>

 ### getVisible() ⇒ <code>Boolean</code>
-Returns if the is visible.
+Returns if the input is visible.

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+hasChanged"></a>